luna983/luna983.github.io/index.md

 ----

+_This website is no longer actively maintained.
+Please see [Luna's LinkedIn profile](https://www.linkedin.com/in/luna983/) for updates._

 ## Bio

 Luna has a Ph.D. in development economics from [UC Berkeley](https://www.berkeley.edu/), and used to be a doctoral fellow at the [Global Policy Lab](http://www.globalpolicy.science/new-cover-page).
 Luna has published in top academic journals like [_Nature_](https://www.nature.com/articles/s41586-020-2404-8) and [_Annual Review of Economics_](https://www.annualreviews.org/doi/full/10.1146/annurev-economics-080218-030333).
 Her work [was covered in 323 news stories, tweeted 3,426 times, and reached policymakers in the White House and the CDC](/impact.html).